 I used Rust in production for 6 months!
 Here's my feedback

 Are you in two minds when it comes to learning new programming languages?
-Probably you may feel the same when you first heard about Rust programming language.
+Probably you may feel the same when you first heard about the Rust programming language.
 Good things require some effort and here's what I have to say after using Rust programming language in production for a 6-month duration – It is great and Simply superb!
 Let's get the clear practical experience picture with Rust at Qovery.

 Qovery is a Cloud deployment platform used by more than 1000 developers to deploy their apps on AWS.
-The part in charge of app deployment is written in Rust (take a look, it's open-source).
-My team and I do enjoy technical challenges, and when we decided to move out of Python (for robustness reasons), I suggested Rust!
+The part in app deployment is written in Rust (take a look, it's open-source).
+My team and I enjoy technical challenges, and when we decided to move out of Python (for robustness reasons), I suggested Rust!

 This is where Rust shines.
 Once it's compiled, it works like a charm.

-For me, the intelliJ debugger works fine, but it may get challenging to get details on the variables when they are allocated on the heap.
+For me, the IntelliJ debugger works fine, but it may get challenging to get details on the variables when they are allocated on the heap.
 Here the LLDB debugger can help with ease.
 Which I honestly... don't use.

 The Rust programming language has a lot of high-quality libraries.
 But the Rust ecosystem is not mature like Go, Python, or Java.
 In case you are unable to find something suitable, you will have to create it.
 This is an excellent and creative opportunity to contribute to the Rust ecosystem.
-The community developers are always looking for exciting things on Rust and your contribution will help the community.
-That's why we open sourced our deployment engine.
-Trying to contribute to the Rust ecosystem in our way.
+The community developers are always looking for exciting things on Rust, and your contribution will help the community.
+That's why we open-sourced our deployment engine — trying to contribute to the Rust ecosystem in our way.

 Depending on the size of your project, it will take time to download the libraries and build them and could take between one to ten minutes.
-At Qovery, we started with 2 minutes and 30 seconds of compilation time and today it is at 8 minutes.
+At Qovery, we started with 2 minutes and 30 seconds of compilation time, and today, it is at 8 minutes.
 However, the Rust team has been making improvements to make the compilation faster through incremental builds.

-Note: Pierre (CTO of Qovery) configured a distributed cache with SCCache and we reduced build time per 2.
+Note: Pierre (CTO of Qovery) configured a distributed cache with SCCache, and we reduced build time per 2.